kmorris01/A-B-Test/README.md

 # Duration vs. Exposure

-We decide to redirect 50% of the traffic to our experiment, and the length of the experiment is therefore 685325 / (40000 * 0.5) = 34.3 days (where 40000 is the baseline number of visitors per day).
+I selected to redirect 50% of the traffic to our experiment, and the length of the experiment is therefore 685,325/(40,000 * 0.5) = 34.3 days (where 40,000 is the baseline number of visitors per day).

-The 50% traffic being redirected to the experiment means that 25% will go to control group and 25% to experiment group, and therefore we risk about a quarter of users seeing an not-yet-evaluated feature.
+The 50% traffic is being redirected to the experiment means that 25% will go to control group and 25% to experiment group, and therefore we risk about a quarter of users seeing an not yet evaluated feature.
 This is relatively large risk, because those 25% users will see a different rendering of "start free trial" page which potentially discourages them to start the free trial (although the intention is to increase the overall net conversion).
-But this relatively large risk is a reluctant choice in order to keep the length of the experiment in a reasonable amount of time.
-If we reduce the risk by half (sending 12.5% users to see not-yet-evaluted feature), the length will be doubled, taking more than 2 months, which is a little too long.
+But this large risk is a uncertain choice in order to keep the length of the experiment in a reasonable amount of time.
+If we reduce the risk by half (sending 12.5% users to see not-yet-evaluted feature), the length will be doubled, taking more than 2 months, which is a little too long to run in most cases.

 # Analysis--
 # Sanity Checks

 For counts ("number of cookies" and "number of clicks"), we model the assignment to control and experiment group as a Bernoulli distribution with probability 0.5.
 Therefore the standard deviation is std = sqrt(0.5 * 0.5 / (N_1 + N_2)), and the margin of error is me = 1.96 * std.
 The lower bound will be 0.5 - me and the higher bound will be 0.5 + me.
 The actual observed value is number of assignments to control group divide by the number of total assignments.